 Illinois State University does not condone violence or incivility against others.
 Well-being and safety is a priority for all members of our campus community.
 We aim to provide the finest education and college experience in a safe, respectful, environment that supports your well-being at all levels.
 It takes all of us to create a caring community that respects all of its members.
 This page provides a brief overview of prevention programming coordinated by Health Promotion and Wellness.

-For returning (not new) and graduate students, Consent and Respect will be offered in September each academic year.
+For returning students (not new) and for all graduate students, the Title IX training course will be offered in September each academic year.
 This course will need to be completed each year students are enrolled in classes.
-The 2016 course will launch on Monday, September 12.
 Students will be notified via email from the Vice President for Student Affairs.
-If you have not received an emailwithlogin information, please contact 3rd Millennium Classrooms at (888) 810-7990 or email email@example.com.

 Staff and faculty training is included in the Annual Crime Reporting training held in October each year.

 What prevents us from helping is complicated.
-There are five steps we need to take.
+Below are five steps needed f

 Bystander training is available for student groups and organizations as well as faculty and staff.
 Bystander training teaches strategies and techniques to intervene directly or indirectly in both emergency and non-emergency situations.
 The training also helps participants develop the skills and confidence to safely help others.
 To schedule, email Wellness@IllinoisState.edu or call Kerri at (309) 438-7273.